 Lobelia tupa is also known as Devil’s tobacco.
 It is from the Campanulaceae family of plants.
 Lobelia tupa is a woody-based perennial.
 It is an upright plant with gray-green leaves.
 The leaves are narrow and hairy.

 The foliage is similar to tobacco, hence the name Devil’s tobacco.
 The stem is dark purplish color.
-The flowers are red, tubular, two-lipped, and appear on terminal racemes during summer and autumn.
+The flowers are red.
+They are tubular, two-lipped.
+They grow on terminal racemes.
+It flowers during summer and autumn.
 It is native to Chile.
 Lobelia tupa can grow to 2.5m or 8ft.

-Plant Lobelia tupa in a fertile soil that is well-drained, place it in the sun.
+Plant Lobelia tupa in fertile soil that is well-drained.
+Grow it in the sun.
 It thrives in dry soil.
-Propagate Lobelia tupa from seed in late winter or early spring or from basal cuttings.
-You can cut back the plant after flowering is done.
+Propagate Lobelia tupa from seed.
+Sow the seeds in late winter or early spring.
+You can also propagate from basal cuttings.
+Cut back the plant after flowering is done.